XXY1227/topino/doc/README.md

 | ![](../topino/ui/toolicons/image_switch.png)    | Swaps between preprocessed and the original imported image   |
 | ![](../topino/ui/toolicons/image_reset.png)    | Resets the image to its original state.  |
 | ![](../topino/ui/toolicons/image_export.png)    | Exports the preprocessed image as PNG file. |

+### Image preprocessing

+Once an image is imported and the inlet tool has been properly positioned we can begin preprocessing our image.

+Topino works by integrating the intesity signal over radius of the previously positioned inlet tool in 0.1 degree increments.
+Therefore, it is important to convolute the imported RGB intensities into a single intesity value during the preprocessing step.
+To begin click on your imported image and then on the _Preprocess image_ button.
+This menu will allow you to select from a multitude of Desaturation\Convolution modes.
+Assuming that the contrast of an imported image is good, the default _Lightness_ desaturation mode will do the job.
+We recommend to use _Lightness_ desaturation mode without any modifications to the histogram setting (_Adjust levels_) whenever possible to minimise user-to-user analysis variability.
+However, certain cases of poor image contrast would require the user to modify the histogram setting to achieve the best results.

+Topino is designed to work with both Fluorescence and Light Absorbance based molecular stream imaging techniques.
+Absorbance based images need to be color inverted during the preprocessing step to avoid generating negative peaks.
+This option is available when selecting a desaturation mode in the _Preprocess image_ menu.